White Tail Spiders

 EFFECT OF BITES

 Lampona cylindrata spiders are known to bite although in most cases, bites cause little harm and in some cases, the bite may not be felt.
-However, bites sometimes result in painful localised blistering, intense itching and some degree of ulceration up to the size of a small coin.
+However, bites sometimes result in painful localised rashes and intense itching.
+There is no evidence of some ulceration or necrosis.

 The likelihood of being bitten by Lampona cylindrata is low, even though the spider is quite common.

 If bites occur, the consequences are usually minor and no treatment other than cleaning with a mild antiseptic is required.
-Very occasionally, bites may lead to a loss of skin down to the deeper layers.
-Treatment may involve skin grafting.
+The evidence suggests that bites do not lead to a loss of skin down to the deeper layers (necrosis).

-Medical advise should be sought if bite produces blistering or ulceration.
-At present, no anti-venom is available.
+Medical advise should be sought if you have blistering or ulceration.
+It is most likely an infection unrelated to White Tails.